May 31, 2017 by Jen Wiss-Carline

 In other words, if you transferred your home to your son, your son is liable to pay the Local Authority the difference between what it would have charged, had the transfer not been made.
 However, your son would not be liable to pay anything which exceeds the benefit they have received from the transfer.
 In other words, if your care fees came to £100,000 and your home was only worth £50,000, your son would only be liable for £50,000.
 If you transferred your home to three of your children, each would be liable for a third of the difference.

 Local Authorities have other powers to recover contributions towards care charges, taking into account any property that has been deliberately given away.
 They can pursue a claim in the County Court, start insolvency proceedings and more.

-Many people hold the believe that if you transfer your assets and then survive for 7 years, this is not deliberate deprivation of assets.
-This so called ‘7 year rule’ is a complete myth.
+Many people hold the belief that if you transfer your assets and then survive for 7 years, this is not deliberate deprivation of assets.
+This so-called ‘7 year rule’ is a complete myth.
 There is a 7 year rule that relates to inheritance tax which we have already explained above but this is something different altogether.